 Roger grows his own root stock, has an Omega cut grafting machine and has propagated many of his own vines.
 Roger is currently finding great success with 8 main varieties, while always experimenting to find more grapes for Vancouver Island.

 Alderlea Vineyards welcome visitors.

-We are open for wine pick up by appointment only.
+We are also open throughout the week by appointment for wine pick up.

 Please call for appointment